IbcAlpha/IBC/userguide.md

 IBC in, and Task Scheduler is not aware of this, so the task ends as soon as this new window has been created.

-A sample scheduled task is included in the IBC distribution ZIP, called `Start TWS Live (daily).xml`.
+A sample scheduled task is included in the IBC distribution ZIP, called `Start TWS (autorestart).xml`.
 You can import this into your Task Scheduler if you are running Windows.
 After importing it, you will need to enable it and change the user account it runs under.

-This task starts TWS daily from Sunday to Thursday at 22:15, and assumes that TWS is set to autologoff shortly before this.
-It restarts the task every 10 minutes.
-You can adjust these times to suit your needs.
+Here is a description of how this task works.
+It is easiest to understand this if you first import the task and view the details in the Task Scheduler console, rather than examining the xml file.

+* The task starts TWS on Sunday at 22:15 (there is nothing special about this
+time: choose whatever is convenient for you).
+As far as Task Scheduler is concerned, the task is the instantiation of the StartTWS.bat script (rather than the instantiation of IBC by the script), and when auto-restart is configured the script instantiation persists right through the various auto- restarts until TWS is shut down without auto-restart.
+Thus once the task is started it continues until the script ends, for example as a result of normal user exit from TWS (eg File | Exit), or a STOP command sent to IBC's command server, or a system crash.

+* If there is a premature exit during the week, we would like the task to be restarted automatically.
+So the task specification tells Task Scheduler to restart the task every 10 minutes, but only if there isn't an instance already running.

+* We don't want the task to repeat forever, so we limit the repetition to just less than 1 day (23 hours 55 mins).

+* We add extra starts for Monday to Thursday, at the same time as the 'main' start (ie 22:15).
+This, coupled with the repetition limit, ensures that the task is restarted if it ends at any point up to 22:10 on Friday.

+* We also allow the task to be started 'on demand', ie by running it manually from the Task Scheduler console.

+This is not a complete description of all the task's properties, but it should be enough for you to undertand the principles behind it.
+There are other properties that you may want to consider using: for example, you could add another trigger to start the task as soon as the relevant user logs on.

 ### Running with crontab (Linux only)

 On Linux you can use `crontab` to run `twsstart.sh` or `gatewaystart.sh`